 Regular inspection and replacement of parts subject to wear and tear, specifically those known to require regular replacement (parts in direct contact with the fire such as chamotte tiles, seals, deflectors, etc.) is very important.

 A cracked chamotte tile does not affect the function and service life of the product, as long as it does not fall out completely.
 Chamotte tiles also need to be replaced if completely damaged by crumbling.
 Follow the operating manual when replacing chamotte tiles.

-We recommend replacing the seal on doors and glass depending on their condition and the amount of use of your fireplace stove and insert, ideally every second season.
+We recommend replacing the seal on doors and glass depending on their condition and the amount of use of your fireplace stove, ideally every second season.
 However, it is necessary to ensure that seals are not burned out, damaged or degraded.
 Poor seals result in uncontrolled air intake and lead to unregulated combustion.
-Long-term thermal stress caused by overheating can lead to permanent damage to the structure of the fireplace stove or insert.
+Long-term thermal stress caused by overheating can lead to permanent damage to the structure of the fireplace stove.